flurie/sdp/README.md

 ## tl;dr

-SDP is a compilation of best features of common Haskell Platform strtucture libraries.
+SDP is a compilation of best features of common Haskell Platform structure libraries.
 It's interchangeable with array and vector (except Bundles), almost with containers (except Graphs and Trees) and partly with the ByteString (Bytes and Unrolled is higher level analogues of strict and lazy bytestrings).

-SDP combines the best features of common Haskell Platform structure libraries.

-sdp is a functional analog to array, but structures are more efficient representation.
-What sdp doesn't have is implemented in the sdp-ioarrays and sdp-ctypes.

-sdp is almost interchangeable with vector and containers.
-In some cases, sdp can be used instead bytestring (Bytes and ByteList are analogues of strict and lazy bytestrings).

 ## Reasons